Advanced Track Courses

 Calculus AB: Advanced Track (grade 11 – 12)

-This curriculum covers all of the material outlined by the College Board as necessary to prepare students to pass the AP Calculus AB exam.
+This curriculum covers all of the material outlined by the College Board as necessary for preparing students to pass the AP Calculus AB exam.
 This course is divided into two semesters and is designed to acquaint students with calculus principles such as derivatives, integrals, limits, approximation, and applications and modeling.

 Prerequisite: successful completion of Trigonometry/Pre-Calculus